risingwavelabs/risingwave-docs-legacy/docs/ingest/ingest-from-iceberg.md

 CREATE TABLE t AS SELECT * FROM iceberg_source;
 ```

-Furthermore, if you have a kafka upstream on the iceberg table, you can use `sink into table` to ingest data from kafka to the risingwave table:
+Furthermore, if you have a Kafka upstream on the Iceberg table, you can use `SINK INTO TABLE` to ingest data from Kafka to the RisingWave table:

 ```sql
 CREATE SINK s INTO TABLE t AS SELECT * FROM kafka_source;